aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 Although, I do agree with them that sometimes (not always) RFK Jr relies on weak evidence to make claims like vaccines cause harms, I show that those prominent vaccine scientists use similarly weak evidence to make claims of vaccine safety.
 Also, they cherry pick only the studies that validate their biases with weak evidence and completely ignore similarly weak or sometimes even the much stroger evidence that goes against their biases.
-Indeed, while they make the case of the safety of vaccines largely based on very inaquately powered (sized) animal experiments and human observational studies which are prone to confounders and P-hacking, I make the case of the harms of some non-live childhood/pregnancy vaccines based on Randomized Controlled Trials (RCTs).
+Indeed, while they make the case of the safety of vaccines only based on very inaquately powered (sized) animal experiments and human observational studies which are prone to confounders and P-hacking, many of my claims of harms of some non-live vaccines are based on Randomized Controlled Trials (RCTs).
 In all other fields of science, they are the gold standard of evidence that can separate correlation from causation due to randomization, but somehow prominent vaccine scientists ignore them even when such trials are available and instead cite much less unreliable evidence.

 First, I review the evidence Paul Offit and Peter Hotez presents to claim that safety of childhood vaccines is settled science.